hashicorp/terraform-provider-google-beta/website/docs/r/os_config_os_policy_assignment.html.markdown

 * `id` -
   (Required)
   Required.
 A one word, unique name for this repository.
 This is the `repo id` in the zypper config file and also the `display_name` if `display_name` is omitted.
 This id is also used as the unique identifier when checking for GuestPolicy conflicts.

+The `file` block supports:

+* `allow_insecure` -
+  (Optional)
+  Defaults to false.
+When false, files are subject to validations based on the file type: Remote: A checksum must be specified.
+Cloud Storage: An object generation number must be specified.

+* `gcs` -
+  (Optional)
+  A Cloud Storage object.

+* `local_path` -
+  (Optional)
+  A local path within the VM to use.

+* `remote` -
+  (Optional)
+  A generic remote file.

 The `gcs` block supports: